 After that screen, I gained access to what seemed to be the ‘hub’ of the app.
 Here’s a screenshot of what it looked like.

 At this point, I was well-poised to figure out exactly how the app worked.
 That’s what I’ll talk about next.

 To get started, I went to the ‘Stores’ tab, and selected the only qualifying store near enough to me to show up… Walmart (My life is not glamorous, people…).

 Here is the page that showed up when I selected a store.

 Apparently, you can earn points in a number of different ways…which seemed cool to me.
+I have done this before with a company called Swagbucks and earned a good amount of spending money.
 But I wanted to get started—so I moved on to the next page.
 It would seem that you need to turn on Bluetooth to get walk-in Kicks at stores, but I didn’t turn this on because I didn’t yet have to go to Walmart for anything—so instead, I scrolled down to see what else I could find.

 I clicked on the ‘Reciept’ section, and was taken to a list of deals that I could apparently earn Kicks for by selecting them, and then scanning my receipt to show that I had actually purchased the item.
 The list wasn’t very long, to be honest—it contained only a couple dozen items, but some of the items on the list were products that I could see myself purchasing.

 I selected a product at random, and then clicked ‘submit receipt.’
 For this product special, I could earn 100 Kicks, which was pretty cool really.